Rammani28/Arduino/README.md

 List of very simple Arduino projects

 ## Getting Started
-- arduino IDE or web version at [https://create.arduino.cc/editor/](https://create.arduino.cc/editor/)
+- Requires arduino IDE or web version at [https://create.arduino.cc/editor/](https://create.arduino.cc/editor/)
 - It is recommended to use the web version for simplicity

 ## Usage note